 Continuing your Lake Itinerary, the next stop is Tremezzo.
 It is only a 9-minute bus ride from Menaggio.
-Or you can take a ferry departing from Menaggio and arriving at Tremezzo, with services depart hourly, and operate every day.
+Or you can take a ferry departing from Menaggio and arriving at Tremezzo, with services that depart hourly, and operate every day.
 The journey takes approximately 50 min.
 Or you can hire a private taxi boat to take you.

-Tremezzo is a beautiful lakeside town known for historic villas, the medieval Tower of Rogaro, and awesome views of the lake.
+Tremezzo is a beautiful lakeside town known for its historic villas, the medieval Tower of Rogaro, and awesome views of the lake.
 Here’s what to do in Tremezzo:

 6. Visit the famous Villa Carlotta

 - Opening Hours: Daily from 10:00 am to 7 pm

 - Entrance Fee: € 12.00 and you can check here for tickets

 Villa Carlota is one of the most popular places to visit during a Lake Como itinerary, and for a reason!

 The Villa is a magnificent property with very gorgeous and expansive gardens.
 This property dates back to the 17th century and was originally built as a neoclassical villa.
 A walk through the gardens will leave up in awe of the amazing beauty of nature.
 But don’t stop there, get inside the villa to wow at the collection of arts and masterpieces, and do a complete tour of the museum.